FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/README.md

 ext1605_20_**server**_**re**obfuscated.jar - source code compiled and reobfuscated with [RetroMCP](https://github.com/MCPHackers/RetroMCP-Java). (**Runable**, **can be** decompiled by RetroMCP)

 # Mods
+## Alpha 1.0.16.05_20 Client
-## Build-in ModLoader is broken.
+### Build-in ModLoader is broken.
 Fix available in the "mods" folder.
-## ModLoader fix for new version of decompilation available in the "mods_NEW" folder.
+### ModLoader fix for new version of decompilation available in the "mods_NEW" folder.
 Cypress uses modified version of ModLoader for Alpha 1.2.6.

 You can port mods from Alpha 1.1.2_01 up to Beta 1.2_01 or create your own.
 (You can port mods from Beta 1.2_02 and above, but significant modification is needed)

+## Alpha 1.0.16.05_20 Server
+### Server's TileEntity is broken.
+(Freezer doesn't work) Fix available in the "server_mods" folder.
+### ModLoader for server available in the "server_mods" folder.

+Server uses modified version of ModLoader for Beta 1.2_02.

 # Mod List
+## All of the mods for server available in the "server_mods" folder.
 ## All of the mods in the "mods" folder are incompatible with new version of decompilation.
 Compatible mods available in the "mods_NEW" folder.
 ## All of the mods I've ported or created available in the "mods" folder.